Let NL-ix help you to get the most out of your connections

 What happens after I have placed my order?

 If you have placed an order at the NL-ix you will receive an 'order confirmation' mail.
-This mail contains the following important items:
+This mail contains your order number and a 'Follow your order' button, which brings you to My NL-ix where you are able to track the status of your order.

 After the order confirmation has been send, the NL-ix provisioning team gets to work to deliver your order.
 When the order has been delivered, for normal products usually within 10 working days after the order confirmation, the provisioning team will send an ‘order delivery’ email.
 This email contains all details you need to setup your connection.
 The delivery date is aso the start date of invoicing.